mona-jena/Toy-Block-Factory/README.md

 - Triangle blocks cost $2
 - Circle blocks cost $3

-There is no additional charge for the colour unless the shape is in red, in which case we charge an additional $1 per shape surcharge is applied.
+Red colour blocks are charged an additional $1 per shape surcharge, other colours have no surcharges applied.

 ## Order details